Microbiome science

 Does cooking kill the probiotics?

-Yes, above 46 C the bacteria die.
+Yes, sustained heat kills the bacteria; lactic acid bacteria stop growing above about 45 C and are progressively killed at cooking and pasteurisation temperatures.
 Cooked sauerkraut still has fibre and flavour but no probiotic effect.
 Add to dishes after cooking, off the heat, to keep bacteria alive.

 How much should I eat?